 Students wishing to become a Registered Dietitian Nutritionist (RDN) must continue their education by applying to and being accepted into a dietetic internship after graduating from our baccalaureate program and successfully completing the KSC Public Health/Nutrition Option Verification Statement Exam in their senior year.
 This Verification Statement Examination is free of charge, is offered frequently throughout the year, may be retaken as needed, and students may return at any time after graduation to complete it.

 Completion of the dietetic internship will qualify the student to take the Registration Exam for Dietitians, administered by the Commission on Dietetics Registration, a credentialing agency for the Academy of Nutrition and Dietetics, through December 31, 2023.
 In order to be approved for registration examination eligibility with a bachelor’s degree, an individual must meet all eligibility requirements and be submitted into CDR’s Registration Eligibility Processing System (REPS) before 12:00 midnight Central Time, December 31, 2023.

-Beginning January 1, 2024 the Commission on Dietetics Registration will also require an earned Master’s degree along with the dietetic internship to qualify to take the credentialing examination to become a registered dietitian nutritionist(RDN).
+Beginning January 1, 2024 the Commission on Dietetics Registration will also require an earned Master’s degree along with the dietetic internship to be eligible to take the credentialing examination to become a registered dietitian nutritionist(RDN).

 After successfully completing the exam many States also require that Registered Dietitians Nutritionist be licensed. https://www.cdrnet.org/state-licensure